 9. Calculate Control Limits After 20-25 Subgroups.

-Terms used in the various control chart formulas are summarized by the table below:
+Terms used in the various control chart formulas are summarized below:

 (Here n = subgroup or sample size and k = number of subgroups or samples)

 Values for formula constants are provided by the following charts: